 3. Using GPU-Z

-GPU-Z is another excellent free and light utility that not only enables you to get a comprehensive details regarding the specs of all the GPUs installed in your PC, but also lets you monitor their usage.
+GPU-Z is another excellent free and light utility that enables comprehend details of the specs of all the GPUs installed in your PC and lets you monitor their usage.

 Download the Utility from the official website.
 Install and Run it.

-In the main window of the utility, you would be able to see a whole lot of information regarding the graphics card.
-You can select which graphics card you want to check out using the drop down menu on the bottom left..
+You can see much information regarding the graphics card in the utility’s main window.
+You can select which graphics card you want to check using the drop-down menu on the bottom left.

-To monitor the usage of the selected graphics card, head over the Sensors Tab.
-Here you will find a list of all the sensors you can monitor including “GPU Load.”
+To monitor the usage of the selected graphics card, you can head over to the Sensors Tab.
+Here you will find a list of all the sensors you can monitor, including “GPU Load.”

-When running a game, you can notice the GPU Load for the dedicated graphics card ramp up to very high values.
+You can notice the GPU Load for the dedicated graphics card ramps up to very high values when running a game.

-In case if a particular game or a process does NOT use the dedicated graphics cards, the GPU Load would be fairly low.
+The GPU Load will be low if a particular process does NOT use the dedicated graphics cards.

 4. Physical Inspection

-You can also simply use good ol’ physical inspection to get a rough idea about what GPU is being used.
+You can also use the good ol’ physical inspection to understand what GPU is used.

-You see, dedicated graphics card in laptops and desktops have powerful and loud fans or blowers that ramp up their speeds when running a game or a demanding task.
+You see, the dedicated graphics cards in laptops and desktops have powerful and loud fans or blowers that ramp up their speeds when running a game or a demanding task.

-This method isn’t conclusive though but it can give you a fairly great rough idea.
+This method needs to be more conclusive but gives you a rough idea.

-Why Should You Check What GPU is Being Used?
+Why Should You Check Which GPU is Being Used?

-In rare occasions you will notice a game or a software not performing at its optimal level despite you having a fairly powerful PC with a powerful dedicated graphics card.
+Occasionally, you will notice a game or software performing below its optimal level despite having a reasonably powerful PC with a powerful dedicated graphics card.

-Running a game or a professional editing/designed software on integrated graphics card can obviously reduce the performance.
+Running a game or professional editing/designing software on an integrated graphics card can reduce performance.

-As such, running a game on an iGPU can result in lags and stutters while on software this can present with various issues such as higher render times on video editing software, slow timelines scrubbing etc.
+Running a game on an iGPU can result in lags and stutters, while on software, this can present various issues such as higher render times on video editing software, slow timelines scrubbing, etc.

-In situations like this, it is worthwhile to check what integrated GPU the the game or the software is using.
+In such situations, checking what integrated GPU the game or the software uses is worthwhile.

-In case if the application in hand is using the integrated GPU instead of the dedicated graphics card, then one way to remedy this issue is to force the application to use the dedicated graphics card through the dedicated graphics card’s control panel.
+If the application uses the integrated GPU instead of the dedicated graphics card, then one way to remedy this issue is to force the application to use the dedicated graphics card through the dedicated graphics card’s control panel.